elmah/www/index.md

 ![Home Shot](img/homeshot.png)

-To learn more about ELMAH, see the MSDN article &ldquo;[Using HTTP Modules and Handlers to Create Pluggable ASP.NET Components](http://msdn2.microsoft.com/en-us/library/aa479332.aspx)&rdquo; by [Scott Mitchell](http://www.4guysfromrolla.com/ScottMitchell.shtml) and [Atif Aziz](http://www.raboof.com/).
+To learn more about ELMAH, see the MSDN article "[Using HTTP Modules and Handlers to Create Pluggable ASP.NET Components](http://msdn2.microsoft.com/en-us/library/aa479332.aspx)" by [Scott Mitchell](http://www.4guysfromrolla.com/ScottMitchell.shtml) and [Atif Aziz](http://www.raboof.com/).